queryverse/Vega.jl/docs/src/userguide/vlplotmacro.md

 # The @vlplot command

-The `@vlplot` macro is the main method to create Vega-Lite plots from julia.
+The `@vlplot` macro is the main method to create Vega-Lite plots from Julia.
 The macro accepts arguments that look almost identical to the original Vega-Lite JSON syntax.
 It should therefore be very easy to take any given Vega-Lite JSON example and translate it into a corresponding `@vlplot` macro call.
 The macro also provides a number of shorthands that make it easy to create very compact plot specifications.
 This section will first review the difference between the original JSON Vega-Lite syntax and the `@vlplot` macro, and then discuss the various shorthands that users will typically use.

 ## JSON syntax vs `@vlplot` macro